Work/ Case Study/ LX2 Labs — Fintech Onboarding Research

 Takeaway

 I expected onboarding quality to be driven by interface design and visual polish.
 The analysis changed that.
-Timing, sequencing, and trust-building consistently separated the strongest flows from the weakest — often independent of how refined the interface was.
+Timing, sequencing, and trust-building consistently separated the strongest flows from the weakest, even when the interface was more refined.